-You can use Standard Form 180 to request your military medical records.
+You can use Standard Form 180 to request your military medical records as a retired or active service member.
 This form includes detailed information about your service history and helps the right branch track down your records.
 Eligible family members may also request a veteran’s military medical records on their behalf.

 What Are Military Records and Why Do You Need Them?

 Military personnel records are administrative files that may include a report of separation, release papers, orders and endorsements, performance reports, awards, decorations, qualifications and licenses, and security clearance information.
 In addition, some military records may include current military status, service treatment records, VA benefits, and disabilities.